AndrejaCH/kickstarter-analysis/README.md

 (Please download the .xlsx files to see the full analysis.)
 </kbd>

-:yellow_circle: Headers marked with yellow circle are not part of the analysis for grading purposes.
+:large_blue_circle: Headers marked with blue circle are **not** part of the analysis for grading purposes.

 ### Purpose
 The purpose of this analysis is to help playwright Louise with her decisions in applying for the crowdfunding campaign on Kickstarter.
 Her campaign is a theater play *Fever* at an estimated cost of roughly *$10,000*.
 She is wondering where she stands with her goal, how successful are campaigns with a similar budget and when is a good time to launch the campaign.
 She is interested in the US and GB theater market, specifically in plays and musicals respectively; therefore, part of this analysis focuses on those fields as well.